 You DO NOT need a PayPal account to order online.
 Click “Pay with a debit or credit card” on the bottom right side of the ordering page.

-How to Be the Smartest Renter on Your Block is also available digitally for download on the Amazon Kindle bookstore, the Apple iBookstore, and Barnes & Noble’s Nook Store.
+How to Be the Smartest Renter on Your Block is also available digitally for download on the Amazon Kindle bookstore, Google Play Books, the Apple iBookstore, and Barnes & Noble’s Nook Store.
 The digital edition is $9.99; please order from the bookstore directly by clicking the version you prefer: